ckgresla/website/collections/_projects/ponderings.md

 title: "Ponderings"

-description: "Thought experiments, fun questions & more"
+description: "Thought experiments, fun questions & more for you to enjoy."

 weight: 3
 ---

 1. How far could humanity get naming astrophysical systems/bodies with cool names like Jupiter, Andromeda, Mars, the Jovian System, Alpha Centauri, Oumuamua, or Earth as opposed to the “XP-11213- Ac#4cP” style of naming astronomical objects?